thomasz05/FlamePaper/README.md

 [Discord Support and Project Discussion](https://discord.gg/gF36AT3)

 How To (Server Admins)
 ------
-Download a copy of Flamepaper from our mirror [here](https://2lstudios.dev/mirror/FlamePaper):
+Download a copy of FlamePaper.
+[MC-Market](https://www.mc-market.org/resources/19660/)

 Run the FlamePaper jar directly from your server.
 Just like old times

 FlamePaper requires **JRE 8** or above.

 How To (Compiling From Source)
 ------